School zones, reviews and decile ratings

 How to see a school’s zone

 If you live inside the zone for a school, you’re guaranteed a place there.
-Some schools don’t have zones, so you can enrol there no matter where you live.
+Some schools do not have zones, so you can enrol there no matter where you live.

 - Go to Education Counts: Find a school tool